SouthCoast Lunacy in Banishing Plastic Bags [OPINION]

-Remember when plastic bags were introduced to lower the amount of trees destroyed for the use of paper bags?
-Now dingbat-mania is ruling the moment when we regress ecologically, efficiently and practically.
+Remember when plastic bags were introduced to lower the number of trees destroyed for the use of paper bags?
+Now, dingbat-mania is ruling the moment when we regress ecologically, efficiently and practically.

 Why?
 Because they get bullied by their know-it-all wealthy, bored liberal donors who asked Jeeves, or saw a Mark Ruffalo interview.

 And don't get me started with the hemp or canvas reusable bags.
 They have been proven to be disgusting "Petri dishes" rather than environmentally superior totes.
 They are too often contaminated with nasty pathogens including Escherichia coli (E-coli) in English- human or animal fecal matter.
 Yup.
 This is a fact.
 In one study, 99% of them test positive for bad bacteria, viruses, including noroviruses and other micro-pathogens that can make us quite ill.
 In a word - yuck.

 But I thought we were trying to lower our carbon (dioxide) footprint?
 Remind me, what do trees consume?
 Never mind, I just remembered: carbon dioxide.

 They can't help us though, if they are chopped down with gasoline-driven chainsaws, hauled away by gas-guzzling trucks and milled down into pulp (which also requires a lot of energy, by the way) and transformed into Dartmouth's and New Bedford's stupid government-forced paper bag usage.

 But what do I know compared to the nine Einsteins in New Bedford and the three in Dartmouth?